Is it time for a digital detox?

 4. Does social media affect your health?

 Do you find yourself scrolling through social media for hours instead of socialising and seeing friends?
 If you've been at uni and tend to just go home and sit on social media, it is probably not having a good effect on your health.
 Know when enough is enough.
+There's nothing more frustrating knowing that you can't get that wasted 2 hours back.
 Student Minds have lots of great advice that could help you really look after your health.

 Social media isn't all bad, for some people it can help to express themselves and even help with their mental health.
 It can also empower people and have a positive effect on peoples lives.
 You may find talking in groups or posting about your experiences can really help to start a conversation with others, picking up your phone may seem a lot easier than approaching a group of strangers.